Manukonda-4428/Darshan-Ease/README.md

-# Temple Management System
+# Darshan Ease:Your Effortless path to Divine Sight

-This project is a Temple Management System built using the MERN stack (MongoDB, Express, React, Node.js).
+This project is a Darshan Ease: Your Effortless path to Divine Sight is  built using the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to book poojas, manage profiles, and make donations.

 ## Table of Contents